Parks & Areas

 Located in Boulder, Utah, this museum educates visitors about the Fremont and Ancient Puebloan cultures that existed here from 1000-2000 years ago.
 The park also serves as the region’s cultural center, offering a variety of enriching educational and recreational experiences.

 Camp Floyd / Stagecoach Inn State Park & Museum

 This site ties together many important local, regional, and national historical developments.
-The spot was once used as a Pony Express stop, a stagecoach station, and even the temporary home of the largest Civil War military outpost west of the Mississippi.
-The parks mission is to provide interpretation of the area’s early territorial history; including Camp Floyd, Stagecoach Inn, Pony Express Route, and the 1890’s – era Fairfield Schoolhouse.
+The spot was once used as a Pony Express stop, a stagecoach station, and even the temporary home of the largest military outpost in the United States from 1858-1861.
+The park’s mission is to provide an interpretation of the area’s early territorial history; including Camp Floyd, Stagecoach Inn, Pony Express Route, and the 1890s-era Fairfield Schoolhouse.

 Found near Wendover, these caves are incredibly significant archaeological sites that contain over 11,000 years of the history of human inhabitation of the Great Basin.
 The caves also hold important clues to changing weather, water, and habitat conditions in the area.

 This museum is located on an Ancestral Puebloan village and borders a modern-day Reservation.
 The museum preserves, protects, studies, and celebrates the diverse lifeways of Native Peoples of the Four Corners area.
 The museum works to build respect for and understanding of these cultures through dynamic exhibits and programs.
 The facility also serves as an archaeological repository of the highest standard.

 Historic Fielding Garr Ranch Heritage Site

 This heritage site is found on the East end of Antelope Island State Park and acts as a time capsule that preserves 130 years of Utah Ranching Life.
 Historic structures, rustic exhibits, interpretive tours, and popular annual festivals bring the “cowboy way” to life for international tourists, local visitors, scout troops, and school groups.